-- Is attending a school or a blended program in Grades 1 to 12 on the September count date of the current school year; - a) operated by a school jurisdiction or the governing body of an accredited funded private school; or - b) is the subject of an agreement under Section 62 (1)(b) of the School Act entered into by the student's resident board that has been approved for funding by the School Finance Branch, or - in another province or country under a reciprocal exchange program approved by Alberta Education with a student from that respective province or country. - 2.
+- 1. Is attending a school or a blended program in Grades 1 to 12 on the September count date of the current school year; - a) operated by a school jurisdiction or the governing body of an accredited funded private school; or - b) is the subject of an agreement under Section 62 (1)(b) of the School Act entered into by the student's resident board that has been approved for funding by the School Finance Branch, or - c) in another province or country under a reciprocal exchange program approved by Alberta Education with a student from that respective province or country. - 2.
 Is at an age on September 1 in the school year in which he/she is counted, as follows: - a) at least 5 years 6 months old and is eligible to enter Grade 1 according to the school entrance age policy of the school authority that enrolls the student, but less than 20 years old; or - b) less than 5 years 6 months of age, is enrolled in Grade 1, and has previously attended an Early Childhood Services (ECS) program outside of Alberta that meets the learner expectations of the Kindergarten Program Statement; or - 6 years but less than 7 years of age and who has a mild, moderate or severe disability/delay and requires another year of ECS; - 3.
 Is a Canadian citizen on the September count date; or - a) is lawfully admitted to Canada for permanent residence; or - b) is a child of a Canadian citizen; or - is a child of an individual who is lawfully admitted to Canada as a permanent or temporary resident; or - d) is a stepchild (who has been issued a study permit) of a temporary foreign worker that is in Canada on a work permit; and who is the biological or adopted child of the temporary foreign worker's spouse or partner; or - e) is a step-child of a Canadian citizen and is the biological or adopted child of the Canadian citizen's non-Canadian spouse or partner. - i. proof of application for permanent resident status and fee payment to Citizenship and Immigration Canada (CIC) - ii. valid study permit for child or student. - 4.
-Has a parent who ordinarily resides in Alberta (School Act, Section 273), on the September count date or is an independent student who ordinarily resides in Alberta on the September count date; - For funding purposes, a First Nations student who resides on a reserve does not qualify and is not counted as a funded student. - For funding purposes, home education students are excluded from all calculations that use a funded student count.
+Has a parent who ordinarily resides in Alberta (School Act, Section 273), on the September count date or is an independent student who ordinarily resides in Alberta on the September count date; - 5.
+For funding purposes, a First Nations student who resides on a reserve does not qualify and is not counted as a funded student. - 6.
+For funding purposes, home education students are excluded from all calculations that use a funded student count. - 7.
+For funding purposes within the Base Instruction Formula (Section 1.2 and Section 3.1), FTE's for students in a blended program are counted at the percentage of the school program.